Skip to main content

 )

-page.window_width = 393
+page.window.width = 393

-page.window_height = 600
+page.window.height = 600

-page.window_always_on_top = False
+page.window.always_on_top = False

 page.add(chat)